 612 acres of land adjacent to the Reserve is bought by a coalition of Ducks Unlimited, the Nature Conservancy and Alberta Fish and Game and will act as a buffer zone.

 The Protective Notation Reservation (PNT 840668) held by Parks is cancelled and the Natural Area is numbered NAA97003.

-The SP 2000 Provincial Coordinating Committee supports the designation, having been assured it had a RID as its Management Plan.
+The Special Places 2000 Provincial Coordinating Committee supports the designation; having been assured it had a RID as its Management Plan.

-However, one of the PCC members [Wendy Francis of CPAWS] later said “we had not seen the RID nor understood its implications.
+However, one of the PCC members [CPAWS] later said “we had not seen the RID nor understood its implications.
 We never would have endorsed Rumsey as a Special Place if we had known that new industrial development is allowed there”.

 It is clear that the hedging over granting any real protection for the Rumsey Block is because some companies are now successfully drilling into deeper reservoirs, mainly, if not entirely, for gas.

-March: A new version of Natural Heritage Policy – Special Places 2000 is released andeconomic development had been added to its goals.
+A new version of Natural Heritage Policy – Special Places 2000 is released and economic development is added to its goals.
 Rumsey South is on the list of proposed Special Places.
-CPAWS and FAN withdraw from the SP Coordinating Committee in protest.
+CPAWS and FAN withdraw from the Special Places Coordinating Committee in protest.

 A 1995 study of vegetation on 25 wellsites, 3 pipelines and 5 controls found much lower cover of native grasses on wellsites (19%) and pipelines (28%) compared to controls (77%) and higher cover of introduced grasses and forbs.
 (Eastern Slopes Rangeland Seeds Ltd. 1995)

 The Rumsey South Block has 74 km of roads, 24 test holes, 58 wells (8 producing) and has had many kilometres dug for gas pipelines.